JordanSpencerWu/old-website/_posts/blog/2016/2016-02-26-drawing-with-svg.markdown

 title:  "Drawing With SVG"
 date:   2016-02-26 13:15:00
 ---
 Scalable Vector Graphics (SVG) is a markup language for describing two-dimensional vector graphics.
 This allows you to draw images that has the same scaling in any screen size.
 This is great for creating images that will be used on a moblie, tablet, and desktop screens.
 This makes SVG very responsive and many images these days are replaced with svg.
 In this blog I will go over some of the basic shapes you can draw with svg.

 #### SVG Elements

 HTML5 introduced a new elment called `svg` which allows you to use svg inside your html.
-This element tells the browser that it is a svg and will act like a canvas for your two-dimensional vectors graphics.
+This element tells the browser that it is a svg and will act like a canvas for yourtwo-dimensional vectors graphics.
 This element has a few attributes that we can use, the commonly used attributes are `width` and `height`.
 Lets start off by creating our svg and defining a width and height for it.

 {% highlight html %}
   <svg height="250" width="250">
   </svg>
 {% endhighlight %}

 Now we have a canvas for our vector graphics to live in, lets learn the SVG coordinate space.
 We know from math that any two-dimensional plane has a x and y coordinate.
 All the vector graphics has a `x` and `y` attribute that will determine the starting position of the element in the canvas.
 The top left of the canvas is (0, 0), the top right is (width, 0), the bottom left is (0, height), and the bottom right is (width, height).

 <div>
   <svg height="65" width="300" style="display: block; margin:auto">